JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 If TeamCity detects that the email of a user who is signing in via SAML already belongs to some TeamCity user profile, it will authenticate them as this user.

-If it doesn't recognize the email, the behavior depends on the value of this option:
+If it does not recognize the email, the behavior depends on the value of this option:
 * If enabled, it will create a new user profile with this email.
 * If disabled, it will refuse to authorize this user.